ibm-cloud-docs/power-iaas/carbon-calculator.md

 You can use the IBM Cloud carbon calculator for a detailed view of your cloud GHG emissions.
-For more information, see [FAQ for IBM Cloud Carbon Calculator](https://cloud.ibm.com/docs/account?topic=account-carboncalcfaqs){: external}.
+For more information about GHG emissions, see [FAQ for IBM Cloud Carbon Calculator](https://cloud.ibm.com/docs/account?topic=account-carboncalcfaqs){: external}.